matthiasgoergens/git-snap-fs/README.md

 ### Building & Running

 Implementation is in progress.
-Once the Rust code is added you will be able to:
+A minimal FUSE server is available and can be exercised with:

 ```
-cargo run -- --repo <path-to-git-dir> --mountpoint <mountpoint>
+cargo run -- --repo <path-to-git-dir> --mountpoint <existing-empty-dir>
 ```

-The filesystem depends on `fuse-backend-rs` for FUSE plumbing and `gitoxide` (`gix`) for repository access.
-Additional CLI flags will control cache TTLs, allow-other mounts, and takeover of existing FUSE file descriptors.
+This mounts the Git repository as a read-only filesystem and already exposes the root directories (`commits`, `branches`, `tags`, `HEAD`).
+Unmount with `fusermount -u <mountpoint>` when done.
+The server currently relies on `fuse-backend-rs` for FUSE plumbing and `gitoxide` (`gix`) for repository access.

 ### Development Notes